chrisrelyea/ALF/README.md

 # ALF
 ALF (All-Purpose Lo-fi Funhouse) is a VST3/AU plugin that gives the user the tools they need to experiment with classic lo-fi audio effects.

-Created by Chris Relyea, 2024, made with JUCE.
+Created by Chris Relyea, 2024.
+Made with JUCE.

 ## Features